 Many old apartments tend to come with popcorn ceilings and walls.
 While these might have been the style before, their time has long since passed.
-Also, popcorn ceilings often contain asbestos or other irritants, so even if you don’t mind the aesthetics, you should still have it dealt.
+Also, popcorn ceilings often contain asbestos or other irritants, so even if you don’t mind the aesthetics, you should still have it dealt with.
 It can be messy work and will require the handyman to cover all furnishings and move things around.
-Better to do it now before you j move-in and avoid the extra cost and trouble.
+Better to do it now before you j move in and avoid the extra cost and trouble.

 Install new locksInstall new locks